emirtz94/InterProcessComunication/Sockets/sockets.md

 * accept() is the system call used on server side to create client handles
 * In Linux terminology handles are called as "file descriptors" which are just positive integer numbers.
 Client handles are called "communication file descriptors" or "data sockets"

+# UNIX DOMAIN SOCKETS

+* Unix domain sockets are used for carrying out IPC between two processes runing on the same machine
+* Using Unix domain sockets, we can setup STREAM or DATAGRAM based comunication
+  * STREAM - When large files neads to be moved or copied from one location to another
+  * DATAGRAM - When small units of data needs to be moved from one process to another within a system